Siberian Coal Energy Company: Owners and management

-The Chairman of the Board of Directors - Samir Brikho.

-The CEO (General Director) from 2004 to 2020 was Vladimir Rashevsky, who owns 7.8% of SUEK.
+The CEO (General Director) from 2004 to 2020 was Vladimir Rashevsky.

-Since May 2020, SUEK’s new CEO is Stepan Solzhenitsyn (who was CEO of SUEK’s energy division SGC), a former McKinsey Senior Partner in energy, and a son of novelist Aleksandr Solzhenitsyn.
+Since May 2020 to 2022, SUEK’s CEO was Stepan Solzhenitsyn, a former McKinsey Senior Partner in energy, and a son of famous novelist Aleksandr Solzhenitsyn.
+He was also CEO of SUEK’s energy division SGC.

 In April 2022, Maxim Basov, ex-Rusagro, was appointed SUEK`s new CEO.

 In March 2022, due to International sanctions during the Russo-Ukrainian War, Vladimir Rashevsky has left the Board of directors.

+On July 9, 2023 Maxim Basov was replaced by Alexander Redkin.

 The company was founded by Russian entrepreneur Andrey Melnichenko, who controlled 92.2% of SUEK, until he withdrew as its beneficiary and resigned from its board of directors on 9 March 2022.

 Operations

 SUEK operates 28 open-pit and underground mines and 27 power plants in Siberia and in the Russian Far East.
 SUEK's assets produce over 100 million tons of coal annually, with assured coal reserves of 7.6 billion tons.
 Its coal, power generation and logistics enterprises in 14 Russian regions employ over 70,000 people.

 SUEK produces high-calorific coal with low sulphur and nitrogen content.
 According to The Financial Times, SUEK is Russia's largest producer of higher-quality thermal coal.
 SUEK uses automation and digitalization in coal mining across its 26 mines in Kemerovo and elsewhere in Siberia.
 In some mining operations, workers are replaced with machines.
 SUEK also piloted Russia’s first fully automated longwall in Polysaevo."